 Ans: The manager was a serious and calm person.
+He asked questions from him about his purpose and the amount.

 Q.6: What was the attitude of the manager towards Leacock on learning that he only wished to deposit 56 dollars in the bank?